 Grill Basket for Grilling Veggies, Fish, Meat, Kabob, etc – The best all-rounder, the grill basket that’s good for lots of jobs.
 That’s what the Grillux grill basket is, and the one you should buy if you’re new to grilling or don’t grill very often.
 The price is very reasonable so you can’t go far wrong using this unit to test out grilling a few veggies and fish.
 I’d say this is more an entry level grill basket and you’ll want to upgrade to one of the others if you start taking your grilling more seriously.

-Round Grill Pan, Cast Iron Grill Basket – Not the material you’d expect when looking to buy a grill basket but cast iron cooking has seen a resurgence in recent years.
+Lodge Cast Iron Dual Handle Grill Basket – Not the material you’d expect when looking to buy a grill basket but cast iron cooking has seen a resurgence in recent years.
 Cooking with cast iron has been performed for thousands of years, anything that’s been used for that long and still hasn’t died off must have some great qualities.

 Cast iron takes longer to heat but distributes this heat evenly.
 None of the materials in the other grill baskets come close to cast iron for this benefit.
 And as long as you keep cast iron well seasoned you’ll not have any problems with food sticking.
 Best of all, if looked after correctly, a cast iron grill basket will likely outlive you.